Hello from Miss James, Miss Clay, Mrs Derrick, Mrs Harper and Mrs Gill

 Year 3 have been learning how to punctuate direct speech ready for their wishing tales this half term.
 Ask your child what punctuation is needed in direct speech.
 They might want to practise writing a conversation at home

-On Monday, Year 3 visited Kingswood to experience life in the Stone Age.
+On Tuesday, Year 3 visited Kingswood to experience life in the Stone Age.
 We had a brilliant day discovering new facts about the era, building dens, cooking bread over an open fire, gathering food, moving heavy rocks using logs and using Stone Age weapons.

 Take a look at some of our fantastic Stone Age handprints that we have created as part of our Cave Art topic.